Examples of People Being Persistent in Prayers in the Bible

 If you are persistent in prayers it will revolutionize your life.
-This feature has been changing the lives of all who dare to persist in prayer.
+But it’s hard work.
+This feature has changed the lives of all who dare to persevere in prayers.

 Below you will find a few examples of persistent prayers in the Bible.
 People who are persistent in prayers are all over the Bible.